Cremation without service

 Traditional funeral service with cremation

-In 2023, about half of all funerals were traditional cremations, showing they're still a common choice.
+In 2024, just over half of all funerals were traditional cremations, showing they're still a common choice.
 However, their popularity has slightly decreased from 74% in 2019.
-At the same time, direct cremations are on the rise, making up 20% of cremations in 2023++.
+At the same time, direct cremations are on the rise, making up 20% of cremations in 2024[4].

 Despite the changes, traditional funeral services with cremation continue to play a significant role in how we remember our loved ones.
 This type of cremation typically begins with a ceremony attended by family and friends, which can be either religious or non-religious.
 This service is often held at a crematorium or a place of worship, depending on the family's preference.
 Following the ceremony, the body is cremated.